Board of Trustees

-The Library Board is composed of community members who volunteer their time and skills to ensure the future of the library.
-The main functions of the Library Board are to set library policies, maintain the financial health of the library and uphold the library’s mission.
+The library board is composed of community members who volunteer their time and skills to ensure the future of the library.
+The main functions of the board are to set library policies, maintain the financial health of the library and uphold the library’s mission.

 Manuel brings to the library board an understanding of law and experience in business.
 He is a former commercial litigator, small business owner and high school history teacher.
 Manuel lives in Skaneateles with his wife and three children.

 Karen joined the Skaneateles Library Board as a Trustee in 2017 and is a member and former co-chair of the Communications Committee.

 Professional Experience: A Skaneateles native, Karen graduated from St. Lawrence University with a Creative Writing degree before spending 20 years in the Boston area working as a copywriter and creative director for a variety of large advertising agencies and corporations.
 In 2019, Karen co-founded marketing agency, Three Needs Creative, which specializes in branding, creative strategy, and big-idea marketing campaigns.

 Community: In true “once a Laker, always a Laker” spirit, Karen moved back to Skaneateles with her husband and two young children in 2016 to be closer to the many local Morrissey family members and enjoy a little lake life.
 Since returning, Karen has coached youth soccer and has volunteered for the Art Masterpiece program at the elementary schools.
 Her kids are now in 6th and 3rd grades and are loving being Lakers.